Tag Archives: #DarkElectronic

 ⚙️ Carpenter Brut has officially announced his new album Leather Temple, arriving February 27th via No Quarter PROD / Virgin Records.
 The record closes the door on the ambitious Leather trilogy and pushes its cinematic narrative into a fully realized dystopian future.

-🧥 The Final Chapter of the Leather Saga Leather Temple stands as the third and concluding entry following 2018’s Leather Teeth—a glam-soaked, retro-charged debut—and 2022’s Leather Terror, a darker slasher-horror descent centered on serial-killer anti-hero Brett Halford.
+Leather Temple stands as the third and concluding entry following 2018’s Leather Teeth—a glam-soaked, retro-charged debut—and 2022’s Leather Terror, a darker slasher-horror descent centered on serial-killer anti-hero Brett Halford.
 As with its predecessors, the new album functions as both a musical release and a narrative soundtrack, unfolding like a brutal, neon-lit film.

-🌆 2077: A World in Ruins The story leaps forward to the year 2077.
+The story leaps forward to the year 2077.
 Decades after a nuclear catastrophe, civilization exists under the rule of a transhuman elite known as the Overlords, who reside in glowing megacities while the rest of humanity struggles among the wreckage.
 At the center of this fractured world is Midwichpolis, a capital ruled by the iron-fisted tyrant Iron Tusk—addicted to a synthetic drug called Pink Base and obsessed with eternal life.

-🏁 Speed or Perish To maintain control, Iron Tusk broadcasts Speed or Perish, a weekly death race promising freedom to its contestants—an escape no one has ever achieved.
+To maintain control, Iron Tusk broadcasts Speed or Perish, a weekly death race promising freedom to its contestants—an escape no one has ever achieved.
 Far from the capital, in the Midwichslums, a rebel collective known as the Horde fights back.
 Led by Lita Connor, the group uncovers a forgotten cold room buried in the ruins.
 Inside lies Bret Halford—Leather Teeth himself—frozen in time.

-🦾 Reforged for Rebellion Upgraded with advanced technology and reborn as a half-man, half-machine weapon, Bret becomes the unlikely spearhead of a resistance determined to dismantle the regime.
+Upgraded with advanced technology and reborn as a half-man, half-machine weapon, Bret becomes the unlikely spearhead of a resistance determined to dismantle the regime.
 This violent, hyper-stylized world forms the backbone of Leather Temple, brought to life visually through the title track’s official video.

-🎥 Sound, Speed, and Saturation Musically, Leather Temple leans harder into urgency and impact.
+Musically, Leather Temple leans harder into urgency and impact.
 The album is more cinematic and orchestral, yet sharper and more direct—channeling a saturated ’90s electro atmosphere that’s dark, aggressive, and unrelenting.
 Tracks hit like scenes: short, explosive, and relentless.
 There’s no exposition—only motion.
 Neon flickers, engines roar, and tension never lets up.

 🔥 Leather Temple – Track Listing